-Jorge Cuartas is a Ph.D. student at the Harvard Graduate School of Education, a member of the SEED lab, graduate student affiliate at the Institute for Quantitative Social Science, Science and Innovation Fellow at the Center on the Developing Child (2020-2021), Knowledge Fellow at the Early Childhood Action Network (ECDAN; 2020-2021) and co-director of Apapacho.
-His research focuses on the analysis of disparities in early childhood development and parenting in global contexts, the effects of corporal punishment on children's neural, cognitive, and socioemotional development, and the development and implementation of novel quantitative methods to answer pressing questions in developmental science and inform prevention efforts and policy.
-He holds an Ed.M in Human Development & Psychology from Harvard University, M.Sc. in Economics from Universidad de los Andes and a B.Sc in Economics from Universidad Jorge Tadeo Lozano.
+My research focuses on early childhood development and parenting in global contexts, the effects of corporal punishment and other forms of violence on children's neural, cognitive, and socioemotional development, and the development and evaluation of violence prevention programs and policies.
+I hold an Ed.M in Human Development & Psychology from Harvard University, M.Sc. in Economics from Universidad de los Andes, and a B.Sc in Economics from Universidad Jorge Tadeo Lozano.

 - The Apapacho Violence Prevention Parenting Program: Conceptual Foundations and Pathways to Scale

 - Corporal Punishment and Child Development in Low- and- Middle-Income Countries: Progress, Challenges, and Directions

 - Estimates of a multidimensional index of nurturing care in the next 1000 days of life for children in low-income and middle-income countries: a modelling study